 At UQ, we’re changing the way higher education is imagined and experienced.
 Our students enjoy innovative and flexible learning options, diverse and dynamic partnership opportunities, and an integrated digital and campus learning environment.

+UQ’s 268,000 graduates are an engaged network of global alumni spanning more than 170 countries, and include approximately 14,500 PhDs.
 UQ’s six faculties, eight globally recognised research institutes and more than 100 research centres attract an interdisciplinary community of 1500 scientists, social scientists and engineers who champion research excellence and continue UQ’s tradition of research leadership.
-This is reflected in UQ being awarded more Australian Research Council funding ($25.8 million) for fellowships and awards commencing in 2017 than any other Australian university.
+This is reflected in UQ receiving $296.4 million in research income in 2018, including over $70 million in competitive grants from the Australian Research Council.

 In 2019, UQ was ranked first in Australia by the prestigious Nature Index tables, and 79th overall in the world.